vfx-rs/openexr-bind/GOVERNANCE.md

 # OpenEXR Project Roles and Responsibilities

-The OpenEXR Rust bindings project is a product of the Rust Working Group, which is a working group that is part of the Academy Software Foundation and relies on the ASWF governance policies, supported by the Linux Foundation.
+The openexr-bind project is a product of the Rust Working Group, which is a working group that is part of the Academy Software Foundation and relies on the ASWF governance policies, supported by the Linux Foundation.